IET-OU/our-journey/README.md

 # Our Journeys interactive student journey creator

 _Our Journeys_ is an interactive online tool to chart the highs and lows of student journeys.
 The aim is to produce a simple and accessible structure for students to represent the events that occurred in their study and their experience of these.
-It is being developed for use by all students, but is informed by research conducted to explore the experiences of disabled students (see [ORO] and [ORO2]).
+It is being developed for use by all students and different institutions.
+The design is informed by research conducted to understand the challenges faced by disabled students at the Open University (see [Coughlan & Lister, 2018][ORO] and [Coughlan, Ullmann & Lister, 2017)][ORO2]).

  * [iet-ou.github.io/our-journey][web]

 ![Screenshot 1 - the editor.][img-rel]

-A physical version of the tool has been developed by the Institute of Educational Technology (IET) and [LTI-Translation][lti], with [HEIF funding][heif].
+A physical version of the tool has been developed by [Tim Coughlan][tim] and [Kate Lister][kate] of the Institute of Educational Technology (IET) and Glen Darby in LTI Translation, with [HEIF funding][heif].

 This prototype online version is being developed in the Institute of Educational Technology (IET), at The Open University.